olaven/exam-PG5100/README.md

 ## Extras
 * The app has support for admin-users
 * An admin-user may add new items.
-This is documented in `SeleniumTestBase`, `testCanAddItem`
+This is documented in `testCanAddItem`
 * An admin-user may remove items.
-This is documented in `SeleniumTestBase`, `testCanRemoveItem`
+This is documented in `testCanRemoveItem`
 * A user may delete their ranking on an item.
-This is documented in `SeleniumTestBase`, `testCanRemoveRank`
+This is documented in `testCanRemoveRank`
+* A user may updated his/her name on the profile page.
+This is documented in `testCanUpdateUserDetails`
 * The app is running on Travis.
 The travis-page is private, as this is an exam.
 However, the image-link in the title of this document is hopefully evidence enough.
 * I have used Docker and Docker-Compose to run the project in production mode.
 To start this up,